Yuchen-PLB/ECS171-FP/README.md

 3. We build a 3-layer ANN model with activation relu and signmoid, train for 1000 epoch.
 4. The model reaches 0.85 accuracy at the end.

+##Clustering
+#3.1Agglomerative Hierarchical Clustering
+3.1.1 General introduction to Hierarchical Clustering Hierarchical clustering is an unsupervised clustering algorithm used to create clusters with a tree-like hierarchy.
+In this clustering method, there is no need to give the number of clusters to the algorithm.
+In contrast to this, the other algorithm like K-Mean produces flat clusters where there is no hierarchy and we also have to choose the number of clusters, to begin with.

+Here, we first draw a Hierarchical Dendrogram to have a general overview of the CPU data to decide the number of clusters we need for the K-Mean clustering algorithm.

+The hierarchical clustering algorithm can be of two types – Divisive Clustering – It takes a top-down approach where the entire data observation is considered to be one big cluster at the start.
+Then subsequently it is split into two clusters, then three clusters, and so on until each data ends up as a separate cluster.
+Agglomerative Clustering – It takes a bottom-up approach where it assumes individual data observation to be one cluster at the start.
+Then it starts merging the data points into clusters till it creates one final cluster at the end with all data points.

+3.1.2 Method
+Parameters of Agglomerative Clustering
+The agglomeration hierarchical clustering can have multiple variations depending on affinity and linkage.
+Affinity
+Affinity denotes the method using which the distance or similarity between data points or clusters is calculated.
+Which include –

+Euclidean-straight line distance between 2 data points in a plane:
+Manhattan-distance between two strings, a and b is denoted as d(a,b).
+Cosine-Cos θ distance between the two data points
+The equation is:
+$$\left( \sum_{i=1}^{n}|x_{i}-y_{i}|^{p} \right)^{\frac{1}{p}}$$
+Where:
+p = 1, Manhattan Distance
+p = 2, Euclidean Distance
+p = infinity, Chebychev Distance

+Linkage
+The clusters are formed by using different types of criteria or known as linkage functions.
+Linkage methods use the affinity that we discussed above.

+The different linkage methods produce different results of hierarchical clustering, they are listed below :

+Single-merge in each step the two clusters whose two closest members have the smallest distance Complete-merge in each step the two clusters whose merger has the smallest diameter Average-compromise between the sensitivity of complete-link clustering to outliers and the tendency of single-link clustering to form long chains that do not correspond to the intuitive notion of clusters as compact, spherical object
+Wards-increase in the "error sum of squares" (ESS) after fusing two clusters into a single cluster Error Sum of Squares: $$ESS=\sum_{i}^{}\sum_{j}^{}\sum_{k}^{}|x_{ijk}-\bar{x}_{i\cdot k}|^{2}$$

+3.1.3 Application
+In this case we are interested in the development trend of chip’s  Process Size, Die Size, Transistors and Freq.
+So we use these four variables as our input, we generate a Hierarchical Dendrogram which is show below:

+In the above dendrogram graph, such a vertical line is the blue line.
+We now draw a horizontal line across this vertical line as shown below.
+This horizontal line cuts the vertical line at two places, and this means the optimal number of clusters is 4.

+We are then able to run the AgglomerativeClustering module of sklearn.cluster package to create flat clusters by passing no. of clusters as 4 (determined in the above section).
+Again we use euclidean and ward as the parameters.
+By the cluster method stated as above , we are able to obtain the four clusters from the Agglomerative Clustering as below:

+3.1.4 Interpretation:
+From the above Clusters we are able to identify few thing:
+	1.

 ## Result